Kitesurfing in the Algarve: Portugal spots, Faro & beginner tips

 Practical tips for your kitesurfing trip

-- A rental car is mandatory: The spots are spread out.
+- A rental car is essential: the spots are spread out.
 With a car, you're flexible and can chase the best wind.

-- Refueling in Portugal: Diesel approx. €1.60/l – cheaper than in Germany.
+- Fueling up in Portugal: Diesel approx. €1.60/l – cheaper than in Germany.

-- Wind forecast: Windy.com and Windguru are reliable.
+- Wind forecasts: Windy.com and Windguru are reliable.
 Local schools post daily updates on Instagram.

-- Don't forget sunscreen: The sun beats down brutally in the Algarve, even in spring.
-Use SPF 50+ and wear a lycra shirt on the water.
+- Don't forget sunscreen: The sun is brutally strong in the Algarve, even in spring.
+SPF 50+ and a rash guard are essential on the water.

-- Tap water: It's safe to drink, but many locals prefer filtered water.
+- Tap water: Safe to drink, but many locals prefer filtered water.

 - Portuguese helps: „Obrigado“ (thank you) and „Uma imperial, por favor“ (a beer, please) are always well received.